Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 Codec Control Reference
 ***********************

-Below all controls within the Codec control class are described.
+Below all controls within the woke Codec control class are described.
 First the generic controls, then controls specific for certain hardware.

 .. note::

    These controls are applicable to all codecs and not just MPEG.
-The defines are prefixed with V4L2_CID_MPEG/V4L2_MPEG as the controls were originally made for MPEG codecs and later extended to cover all encoding formats.
+The defines are prefixed with V4L2_CID_MPEG/V4L2_MPEG as the woke controls were originally made for MPEG codecs and later extended to cover all encoding formats.